Conveuropean logo

 Hafengeburtstag Hamburg

-During this long weekend we visited Hamburg for the first time and we got a very good impression about this German maritime city that once was member of the medieval Hanseatic League.
-We didn't know but during those days the city was celebrating the "Port Birthday" and there a lot food stalls, bands playing and nice ships visiting the port.
-Berlin is still my favorite German city but this comes second very close.
+During this long weekend we visited Hamburg for the first time and we got a very good impression about this German maritime city that once was a member of the medieval Hanseatic League.
+We didn't know, but during those days the city was celebrating the "Port Birthday," and there were a lot of food stalls, bands playing, and nice ships visiting the port.
+Berlin is still my favorite German city, but this comes second, very close.

 Here comes the sun in Freiburg

-Today I have been wondering around freiburg enjoying the first sunny day of a spring that almost forgot to come to Europe in 2013.
+Today I have been wondering around Freiburg, enjoying the first sunny day of a spring that almost forgot to come to Europe in 2013.
 Seriously!
-This has been the longest European winter since the year I arrived to Europe.
-I know winter can be long in these latitudes, but if you could see the happiness in the faces of most of the people outside enjoying the sun and grabbing cofee in the terraces you would understand what I'm talking about.
-Anyway, when I was waking from the train station I saw this woman taking a picture to the first blossoms and you can see her and see them in this picture.
+This has been the longest European winter since the year I arrived in Europe.
+I know winter can be long in these latitudes, but if you could see the happiness in the faces of most of the people outside enjoying the sun and grabbing coffee in the terraces, you would understand what I'm talking about.
+Anyway, when I was walking from the train station, I saw this woman taking a picture of the first blossoms, and you can see her and them in this picture.
 Welcome spring!!!

 Obelisk in Karlsruhe

-Today we visited Karlsruhe, one of the big german cities in the Baden-Württemberg state.
-Before going there I read there has been some speculation about this city being used as a model for Washington, D.C. (since both cities have a centre from which the streets radiate).
-I couldn't stop thinking about this point when we were walking in the city center: When we passed by the Rondellplatz we observed this obelisk that might be in fact a model for the American one.
-Probably this city is very nice during the summer time, but today we realised the spring hasn't come yet to Karlsruhe because it was rainy, grey and cold ... brrrr.
+Today we visited Karlsruhe, one of the big German cities in the Baden-Württemberg state.
+Before going there I read that there has been some speculation about this city being used as a model for Washington, D.C. (since both cities have a centre from which the streets radiate).
+I couldn't stop thinking about this point when we were walking in the city center.
+When we passed by the Rondellplatz, we observed this obelisk that might, in fact, be a model for the American one.
+Probably this city is very nice during the summer, but today we realized spring hasn't come yet to Karlsruhe because it was rainy, grey, and cold... brrrr.

 Weekend in Heidelberg

-I was in Heidelberg 4 years ago, but last weekend I had the opportunity to go back and climb to the castle where you have this amazing view of the city.
-It's quite some exercise to climb the stairs to go to the top but once you are there you feel it has been totally worth it.
+I was in Heidelberg 4 years ago, but last weekend I had the opportunity to go back and climb to the castle where I had this amazing view of the city.
+It was quite an exercise to climb the stairs to go to the top, but once you are there, you feel it has been totally worth it.

 Dresden Frauenkirche

-When you visit Dresden it's hard to believe that one of the most important landmarks, the Frauenkirche, was reconstructed only after the German reunification and it has been standing there for less than 10 years (the works were finished in 2005).
-This famous church was completely destroyed after the second world war during the Anglo-American allied forces began the bombing of Dresden in February 1945.
-When you look at both the pictures before the war and the picture of this area during the communist German Democratic Republic, you realized they did an amazing job bringing the Frauenkirche to its former glory.
-I have been in Dresden only 2 times, but it was just a short visit catching a train to Prague.
+When you visit Dresden, it's hard to believe that one of the most important landmarks, the Frauenkirche, was reconstructed only after the German reunification and it has been standing there for less than 10 years (the works were finished in 2005).
+This famous church was completely destroyed during the bombing of Dresden by Anglo-American allied forces in February 1945.
+When you look at both the pictures before the war and the pictures of this area during the communist German Democratic Republic, you realize they did an amazing job bringing the Frauenkirche to its former glory.
+I have been in Dresden only twice, but it was just a short visit while catching a train to Prague.
 I would love to go back and spend more time in the city.

 Snowing in Postdamer platz

 The first trip of this year 2010 was to Berlin to visit my aunt and uncle.
-I'm sorry it was such a short trip because I really like that city!!.
-This time, when I was passing near the Brandenburg gate I notice the path of the former Wall and I followed it all the way to Postdamer platz where I took this picture.
-As you can see here it was snowing a lot!.
+I'm sorry it was such a short trip because I really liked that city!
+This time, when I was passing near the Brandenburg Gate, I noticed the path of the former Wall and I followed it all the way to Postdamer Platz where I took this picture.
+As you can see, it was snowing a lot.

 Glockenspiel, Munich, Germany

-In the second week of October 09 I went with K. to Munich and Salzburg for a long weekend holiday.
+In the second week of October 9, I went with K. to Munich and Salzburg for a long weekend holiday.
 I really enjoyed both cities.
-I pass by Marienplatz many times during the trip and every time I enjoyed looking at the "Glockenspiel".
-We even went there the last day to hear and see the mechanical characters come to live for a couple of minutes :-).
+I passed by Marienplatz many times during the trip, and every time I enjoyed looking at the "Glockenspiel".
+We even went there the last day to hear and see the mechanical characters come to life for a couple of minutes :-).

 Reichstag in Berliner Winter

-Last Christmas (08) I had the chance to go to Germany and to spent a wonderful christmas with L. and J. They were wonderful hosts.
+Last Christmas (08) I had the chance to go to Germany and to spend a wonderful Christmas with L. and J. They were wonderful hosts.
 In this second visit to Berlin I really wanted to visit the Reichstag and I'm glad I did it, but it was not fun to queue outside in the "Berliner Winter".
 That's a lesson I learned :).

 Skyscrapers in Frankfurt

-In December 08, I meet my aunt and his husband in Germany.
-I went to Frankfurt first and one night when I was crossing one of the bridges I took this picture of the lights of the "Wolkenkratzer" in Frankfurt am Main.
-This was my second visit to the city and I really enjoyed it :).
+In December 2008, I met my aunt and her husband in Germany.
+I went to Frankfurt first, and one night, when I was crossing one of the bridges, I took this picture of the lights of the "Wolkenkratzer" in Frankfurt am Main.
+This was my second visit to the city, and I really enjoyed it :).

 Dismantling the Palace of the Republic